-Over the last five years, Project Arachnid's activities have led to six million images and videos of child sexual exploitation being removed from 1,000+ electronic service providers spanning 100+ countries worldwide.
+Since 2017, Project Arachnid's activities have led to seven million images and videos of CSAM being removed from 1,000+ electronic service providers spanning nearly 100 countries worldwide.

 One of the most important outcomes of Project Arachnid is the psychological relief offered to CSAM survivors who have had no control over the distribution and ongoing sharing of their recorded sexual abuse.
 Every time their content is viewed survivors are re‑victimized.
 By curbing the public availability of this content, Project Arachnid helps break the cycle of abuse for survivors, and address the very real fear someone they know may come across an image of their abuse on the internet.

 Additionally, the international data regarding CSAM held by Project Arachnid, and the insights this information can provide, is significant to the fight against online child exploitation.
 To learn more, visit the Research page.